srujanbelde/Empathy-prediction/readMe.txt

 Open Terminal or Command Window in the downloaded repository.
-Execute the following command to see the learning process of the project - "python Train.py" To see the results execute the following command - "python Test.py" For more in-depth analysis, comparing and contrasting between various algorithms and interesting graphs check the Jupiter notebook.
+Execute the following command to see the learning process of the project - "python Train.py" To see the results execute the following command - "python Test.py"

+For modularity test.py and train.py files have been saperated, we have to run train.py at least once before running the test.py file.
+For more in-depth analysis, comparing and contrasting between various algorithms and interesting graphs check the Jupiter notebook.